felipecsl/felipecsl/README.md

 and [token APIs](https://www.quicknode.com/token-api)
 * [Alza](https://alza.app) building a neobank for the latino population in the US

-I'm currently taking a break from full-time work to spend time reading, reasearching, exploring new technologies and working on [Huskly Finance](https://huskly.finance).
+I'm currently taking a break from full-time work to spend time reading, researching, exploring new technologies and working on [Huskly Finance](https://huskly.finance).

-I'm also a regular contributor to open source and write semi-regularly on [my blog](https://felipe.lima.gl).
+I'm also a regular contributor to open source and write semi-regularly write on [my blog](https://felipe.lima.gl).

 Cheers! ☕